-In this paper, we have proposed a new method for dimensionality reduction in the data preprocessing phase of mining high-dimensional data.
-This ap proach is based on the theory of Copulas (sampling techniques) to estimate the multivariate joint probability distribution without constraints of specific types of marginal distributions of random variables that represent the dimensions of our datasets.
-A Copula based model provides a complete and scale- free description of dependency that is thereafter used to detect the redundant values.
-A more extensive evaluation is made by eliminating dimensions that are linear combinations of others after having decomposed the data, and using the LU- decomposition method.
-We have reformulated the problem of data reduction as a constrained optimization problem.
-We have compared the proposed approach with well-known data mining methods using five real-world datasets taken from the machine learning repository in terms of the dimensionality reduction and the efficiency of the methods.
+A new method for dimensionality reduction in the data pre-processing phase of mining highdimensional data has been introduced.
+This approach is based on the theory of Copulas (sampling techniques) to estimate the multivariate joint probability distribution without constraints of specific types of marginal distributions of random variables that represent the dimensions of proposed datasets.
+A Copula based model provides a complete and scale free description of dependency that is thereafter used to detect the redundant values.
+A more extensive evaluation is made by eliminating dimensions that are linear combinations of others after having decomposed the data, and using the LU decomposition method.
+The problem of data reduction has been reformulated as a constrained optimization problem.
+Proposed approach is compared with well-known data mining methods using five real-world datasets taken from the machine learning repository in terms of the dimensionality reduction and the efficiency of the methods.
 The efficiency of the proposed method was improved by using the both statistical and classification methods.
 The different results obtained show the effectiveness of our approach which outperforms significantly the performance of dimensionality reduction comparing to other methods, i.e., it provided a smaller bias with more better standard deviations, a highest precision, and a lowest recall with all classifiers for all databases.
+Further work can be carried out in several directions.
+Researchers have made great efforts to improve the performance of the dimensionality reduction approach in very large datasets.
+However, the most serious problem is the presence of missing values in datasets.
+Missing value scan result in loss of efficiency of the dimensionality reduction approach, lead to complications in handling and analyzing the data, or distort the relationship between the data distribution.
+Also, it would be interesting to investigate the possibility of using meta-heuristics or hybrid approaches to determine a solution of the proposed optimization problem in the Big Data setting.